Staff MEMBERS

 SHAWN ELWOOD is currently the head girls basketball coach at Roxbury High School.
 Prior to that, he was the freshmen girls basketball coach and varsity assistant at Ridge High School, where he also works as a physics teacher.
 He has been coaching basketball the past five years.
 He uses his background in education to teach the game with his main focus being on player development.
 Coach Elwood enjoys playing basketball when he’s not coaching it and is always looking to expand his understanding of the game.

 BRIAN FEATH is currently the head boys coach at Ridge High School (2011-Present).
 Prior to Ridge, he coached at Middlesex High School (2005-2011).
 During his coaching career, he has been honored with: NJ State Coach of the Year by the Star-Ledger (2013), Courier News Area Coach of the Tear (2009, 2013), Somerset County Champions (2013), Raritan Division (Skyland Conference) Champions, Len Sepanek Tournament Champions (2012, 2013, 2014, 2017), Greater Middlesex Conference Coach of the Year (2010).
 During his career, he was recorded over 250+ career wins.
-As a player, Coach Feath is the Leading Scorer in Middlesex High School History (1993), is a Middlesex High School Hall of Famer (2018), was a Middlesex HS Varsity Basketball Letter winner (graduate 1993), was a Middlesex HS Varsity Baseball Letter winner (graduate 1993), and a Wingate University Men's Basketball player and graduate (1998).
+As a player, Coach Feath is the Leading Scorer in Middlesex High School History (1993), is a Middlesex High School Hall of Fame Inductee (2018), was a Middlesex HS Varsity Basketball Letter winner (graduate 1993), was a Middlesex HS Varsity Baseball Letter winner (graduate 1993), and a Wingate University Men's Basketball player and graduate (1998).

 ED FURMAN